liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-alloyui-form-validation.markdown

 it's `_guestbook_WAR_guestbookportlet_message`.
 You don't have to remember the
 prefix: just use the `<portlet:namespace />` tag to retrieve it.

-Remember that when designing a portlet, you make to make sure that it will work regardless of other portlets that may have been added to the page.
-There's no guarantee that another portlet won't use CSS classnames or IDs that you assumed would be unique.
+Remember that when designing a portlet, you need to make sure that it works regardless of other portlets that may have been added to the page.
+There's no guarantee that another portlet doesn't use CSS class names or IDs that you assumed would be unique.
 Using the prefix supplied by the `<portlet:namespace />` tag ensures that there won't be naming conflicts with other elements on the page.
 Finally, by specifying `maxLength: 140`, you limit the number of characters that can be entered into the input field to `140`.

-Now click on the Guestbook portlet's *Add Entry* button to test out the guestbook entry form.
+Save your work, re-load the page, and click on the Guestbook portlet's *Add Entry* button to test out the guestbook entry form.
 Complete the form and check that your fancy new character counter displays the number of remaining characters for your message.
 Your form should look like the one below:

 ![Figure 2: With your new character counter, your form should look like this one.](../../images/guestbook-char-counter.png)